Shelton Laurel massacre: Massacre

+Investigations and legal consequences

 Stunned by the incident, Attorney General Augustus S. Merrimon reported it to Governor Vance shortly after that.
 He wrote, "I learned that all this was done by order of Lieut.
 Col. James A. Keith.
-I know not what you intend doing with the guilty parties, but I suggest they are all guilty of murder. … Such savage and barbarous cruelty is without parallel in the State, and I hope in every other."
+I know not what you intend doing with the guilty parties, but I suggest they are all guilty of murder [...]
+Such savage and barbarous cruelty is without parallel in the State, and I hope in every other."
 The governor wrote that the affair was "shocking and outrageous in the extreme," and ordered a full investigation.
 Family members of the slain (mostly Sheltons) discovered that the bodies were being eaten by wild pigs and moved the bodies to a new cemetery east of the massacre site.
 They swore revenge against the perpetrators.

-Keith was ultimately tried for the massacre in civilian court after the war.
-After spending two years in jail awaiting trial, he escaped just days before a state supreme court decision would have provided him with vindication.
-He was never apprehended, and after two years, the state dropped its prosecution.
+Fearful of reprisal for his actions, Keith fled the region and avoided state and Confederate authorities for the remainder of the war.
 Colonel Allen, who was not officially in command, but heavily involved in the tragedy, was given six months' suspension by the Army.
-Five widows of murdered men from Shelton Laurel petitioned congress for pensions.
+Five widows of murdered men from Shelton Laurel petitioned Congress for pensions.
 Their petition died in committee.

+In 1866, the North Carolina General Assembly passed the Amnesty Act, which granted criminal immunity to all official acts committed during the war.
+In March 1868, the state constitutional convention then sitting in Raleigh declared the Amnesty Act repealed.
+Accordingly, in November 1868, the solicitor in Madison County secured an indictment against Keith for the murder of Roderick Shelton.
+The court vacated Keith of any criminal liability, deciding that the convention was limited in its scope of action by the U.S. Constitution and that the repeal of the Amnesty Act amounted to unconstitutional ex post facto legislation.
+As such, Keith had acted in his official role as a Confederate military officer and thus was subject to relief under the terms of the Amnesty Act.

+Legacy

+Commemoration

 A North Carolina Highway Historical marker recalling the massacre stands in the vicinity of the massacre site at the modern intersection of state highways 208 and 212.
 The graves of the slain are in a cemetery just off Highway 212, further up the valley.